Woody2143/commitmas-2015/README.md

 - [x] Read up on markdown
 - [x] Watched the Day 1 webinar.
 - [ ] find a repo to fork and work on...

+### Day 3
+- [x] Decided to create a github page; [woody2143.github.io](http://woody2143.github.io/)
+  - This took a bit of time to tweak, but so far I like it well enough.

+- [ ] find a repo to fork and work on...